sradium/SPRING-TEST/README.md

 ### Installing

 1. Clone the repository
+2. Create a `.env` file in the root of the project with the file `env.example` as a template.
+The `POSTGRES_PASSWORD` and `POSTGRES_USER` variables are required
-2. Run `docker-compose up -d` to start the database
+3. Run `docker-compose up -d` to start the database
-3. Run `./gradlew bootRun` to start the application
+4. Run `./gradlew bootRun` to start the application

 ## Running the tests

 Run `./gradlew test` to run the tests

+## Manage migrations

+Run `./gradlew flywayInfo` to see the current status of the database Run `./gradlew flywayClean` to clean the database
+Run `./gradlew flywayMigrate` to run the migrations

 ## Built With